einamcl/marker_remover_project/README.md

 ## **How to use:**
 1. Download git reposetory and make sure enviorment is working.
 2. Put PDF file in .py folder location.
-3. Copy relative path of PDF
 4. Run program
+5. Copy relative path of PDF
-5. Paste relative path in input.
+6. Paste relative path in input.
 PRESS ENTER.
-6. cleaned PDF file will be found in the same folder as .py file.
+7. Cleaned PDF file will be found in the same folder as .py file.